-The federal government has slammed the virtual doors on 36 websites allegedly participating in illegal behavior.
+The federal government slammed the virtual doors on 36 websites participating in illegal behavior in April.
 Their crime?
-Selling and distributing stolen credit card numbers in an extremely brazen manner that included videos cheerily offering up consumers' identities.
+Selling and distributing stolen credit card numbers.

 In a coordinated effort between the FBI, the U.S. Department of Justice and numerous national and international authorities, the aptly named “Operation Wreaking hAVoC” sought to track down Automated Vending Cart sites, or AVCs.
 An AVC is an e-commerce platform that facilitates the purchasing of stolen credit card numbers.
 After an investigation coordinated with international law enforcement, 36 website domains were seized, and visitors to these sites are met with a banner informing them of the seizure.